How to setup Google Analytics on WooCommerce? (Step by Step)

-In order to test everything to ensure that our installation and setup was successful you’ll want to navigate back to your Google Analytics account and click on Realtime and then Overview.
+In order to test everything to ensure that our installation and setup were successful you’ll want to navigate back to your Google Analytics account and click on Realtime and then Overview.

 Please note you do need to wait up to 24 hours for a full readout of results from Google Analytics to show in your dashboard.
-After its been 24 hours you will be able to see graphs and data such as average order price, number of transactions and total revenue as shown below.
+After 24 hours, you will be able to see graphs and data such as average order price, number of transactions, and total revenue, as shown below.

 You are now ready to start seeing the benefits of Google Analytics on your WooCommerce store!